-support timely initiation of services; and
+support timely initiation of services.

-provide placement on a waiting list or referral to appropriate resources when individuals cannot be served or cannot be served promptly.

-RTX 4: Intake and Assessment
+RTX 4: Assessment

-The organization’s intake and assessment practices ensure that residents receive prompt and responsive access to appropriate services.
+The organization’s assessment practices ensure prompt and responsive access to appropriate services and supports.

 Interpretation: When the organization is working with an Indian family, tribal representatives or other tribal community members must be involved in the assessment process, as determined by the tribe and the family.